-HFC Advisory Group is a Tokyo-headquartered investment, consulting and research firm primarily focused on alternative investments and natural resources.
+Established in 2005, HFC Advisory Group is a Tokyo-headquartered investment, consulting and research firm primarily focused on alternative investments and natural resources.
 HFC is a true boutique: privately owned, personally managed.
-HFC invests the firm’s propretary capital in alternative investments.
+HFC invests the firm’s proprietary capital in alternative investments.
 We also assist asset managers, investors and others with research and business development services.
 We choose to work only with a select group of partners.
 We work with them closely and for the long term.
 The firm traces its roots back to 2005 when we organised our first networking event in Tokyo.
-In 2011 the firm expanded into research, investments and consulting.
+In 2011 the firm expanded into investment, consulting and research.
 The firm was founded by Stefan Nilsson and is owned by its management.

 CEO, Founder and Board Member

 Stefan Nilsson, a Tokyo-based investor and entrepreneur, is a former hedge fund executive who has also worked in asset management and prime brokerage at investment banks JP Morgan and Bear Stearns in Tokyo.
 His main expertise lies in alternative investments and natural resources.
 He is a director of Terrasias Capital, a single family office and founder of the Hedge Funds Club, Asia’s largest network of hedge fund managers and investors.
 He currently serves as Chairman – Japan and member of the global board of trustees of SNS – Centre for Business and Policy Studies.
 Additionally, he is a board director of the Swedish Chamber of Commerce and Industry in Japan and the Japan-Sweden Society.
 MBA from Leicester University.